-Brazil President invokes Ramayana while urging India to release Malaria drug for COVID-19 cure
+Brazil President invokes Ramayana while urging Modi for COVID-19 drug

 New Delhi, Apr 08: After US President Donald Trump, Brazil's President Jair Bolsonaro urged India to open the export of a key drug that is being tested as a cure for coronavirus.

-Brazil's President has invoked Hindu epic Ramayana while making request for Hydroxychloroquine, the anti-malarial drug, is fast becoming the most sought-after medicine for countries dealing with the Coronavirus pandemic.
+Brazil's President has invoked Hindu epic Ramayana while making request for Hydroxychloroquine, the anti-malarial drug, which is fast becoming the most sought-after medicine for countries dealing with the Coronavirus pandemic.

-"Just as Lord Hanuman brought the holy medicine from the Himalayas to save the life of Lord Rama's brother Lakshmana, and Jesus healed those who were sick and restored the sight to Bartimeu, India and Brazil will overcome this global crisis by joining forces and sharing blessings for the sake of all peoples," Brazil President Jair Bolsonaro wrote in a letter to Prime Minister Narendra Modi.
+"Just as Lord Hanuman brought the holy medicine from the Himalayas to save the life of Lord Rama's brother Lakshmana, and Jesus healed those who were sick and restored the sight to Bertimeu, India and Brazil will overcome this global crisis by joining forces and sharing blessings for the sake of all peoples," Brazil President Jair Bolsonaro wrote in a letter to Prime Minister Narendra Modi.

 Bolsonaro was the chief guest for India's 70th Republic Day celebrations this January and the two sides have opened several areas of cooperation.